abhinavsharma/hypersearch/README.md

 ## Development

-*Note: The application is using a custom fork of [webpack-chrome-extension-reloader](https://www.npmjs.com/package/webpack-chrome-extension-reloader) to make it compatible with [Webpack 5](https://webpack.js.org/concepts/).
-This module provides HMR functionality for rapid development.*

 - `make dev`  - Prompts for which project to build.

 Initially this will build the source code for the selected project and run the HMR server.
 Once, it's loaded, the related build folder can be loaded into the browser and the extension will auto-reload on every code change.